mirow-mirow/mirow-mirow/README.md

 - 👋 Hi, I’m @mirow-mirow
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently developing with Java, HTML, CSS and Learning JavaScript
 - 📫 How to reach me mirow#0001 on Discord.

 <!---